SAKryukov/dotnet-solution-structure/articles/article0.md

 ## Introduction

 XAML is a pretty sophisticated technology designed to provide data of virtually any nature and structure.
-(Some may say — bloated :-) Why not use it for this purpose?
-In common practice, it is used to provide data defining the look and behavior of some UI, and, more rarely, vector graphics roughly equivalent to 2D SVG or 3D OpenGL or WebGL.
+(Some may say — bloated :-) In common practice, it is used to provide data defining the look and behavior of some UI, and, more rarely, vector graphics roughly equivalent to 2D SVG or 3D OpenGL or WebGL.
 It does not mean that XAML is designed just for that.
 If we already use XAML, why not use it as a data source for arbitrary data?
 There are many [good reasons for that](#heading-why3f).
-SA???

 So, the questions about the generation of some code are quite understandable.
 It was my idea, too.
 However, after some thinking, it becomes clear that this is not necessarily the best approach.
 It depends on the purpose and requirements.

+The goal of code generation is not having the code.
+The goal is to use what code gives us.
+It is used for some action.
+For example, we need a place to define some default options and some data that may change from time to time, and so on.

 The answers to those questions I found so far were [really frustrating](#heading-how-to-obtain-resource-dictionary3f).
 I don't quite understand why.
 The problem is important enough and not so hard to solve with a good quality.
 It did not take me too much time to figure out the approaches I'm offering in this article.
 The major thing here is to understand the real purpose of all this activity.

-### Why?

-Why would anyone need the generation of code out of `ResourceDictinary` data?
-My guess is that could be the inertia of thinking based on the code already generated for .res resource files and XAML files.
-Well, this is a pretty good working approach, and this is the first thing I was thinking of.

-However, this is a typical situation when the intermediate goal is mistakenly taken for an ultimate goal.
-What is the ultimate goal though?

-We need to enter data in the XAML form and make it reusable.
-One of the uses would be using the data in code (SA???), accessing it through the native programming language entities: variables and type members.
-We need it for several important reasons:

-* Separation of data and code
-* Data-agnostic programming
-* Maintainability
-* Globalization

-We just need the usable code, access to it in the code text, Intellisence support, compiler support, build-time error handling, and all that stuff.

-### How do they Access ResourceDictionary?
+### What do they Advise?

-SA???

 What if you need to get a resource dictionary value from a XAML file?